rugbyprof/3013-Algorithms/Assignments/06-OP3/Hashing.md

+## Polynomial Rolling Hash

 Designing a good hash function for string prefixes involves considering a few key properties: uniform distribution of hash values, minimal collision rate, and computational efficiency.
-A popular and effective approach for hashing strings, including prefixes, is to use a polynomial rolling hash function, often associated with the Rabin-Karp string search algorithm.
+A popular and effective approach for hashing strings, including prefixes, is to use a polynomial rolling hash function, often associated with the [Rabin-Karp](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm) string search algorithm.

 Here's a basic outline of a polynomial rolling hash function for string prefixes: